-The sequencing valve is shown in the image to the right.
+The sequencing valve is shown in the image below.
 It is set from the factory at 400 psi.
-The relief value is bi-directional and ensures that the tilt cylinder moves first.
+The relief valve is bi-directional and ensures that the tilt cylinder moves first when folding and unfolding.
 When tedding, the tilt cylinder should always move before the wing cylinder moves.
-To do this, adjust the screw clockwise using a 1/4" hex wrench until you get the desired results.
+During opperation, this allows the operator to raise the tines up slightly to avoid a small obstacle (rock, ect).
+To adjust this, loosen the jam nut and rotate the screw clockwise using a 1/4" hex wrench until you get the desired results.
+If the tractor has a lower pressure output and is having a hard time lifting the wings, it might be necessary to rotate counter clockwise to make it easier for the wing cylinders to lift.

-As shown below, is the correct sequence for the connections.
+The correct sequence for the connections is shown below.